PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 live together in `passes/channel_slice_layout.py`.
 The family owns the guarded boundary channel-slice rewrite, internal NHWC propagation, Mul/Add bridge rewrites, strict dual-Add bridges, and the StridedSlice/QDQ/Concat round-trip rewrite.
+The strict slice-MulAdd/Conv/merge-Add and slice-MulAdd/merge-Add/post-Transpose implementations are also owned by this module; their legacy lowerer symbols are thin compatibility wrappers.
+This places the three adjacent late channel-slice rewrites under one ownership boundary before their ordered indexed migration.
 Constant-vector reads/writes, operator input/output mutation, broadcast checks, metadata permutation, and lineage recording remain shared core utilities.
 Legacy function names delegate to the family module.